 This issue has been on my mind a lot lately.
 Sponsored content is everywhere online, on blogs and on magazine websites.
 There's a whole category of online publishers who specialize in creating content that is meant to serve brands who pay for it as part of their marketing campaigns.
 There are new companies that act as the middleman connecting brands and willing bloggers for these "paid opportunities".
 This is not a new practice and there's nothing inherently wrong with advertorials, but I'm deeply bothered by the fact that readers seem to accept this kind of article on the same level they take blog posts by writers who, like me, will not accept cash for content.
 Are we all the same to you?
 Does it even matter?

-We all know that living off banner ads is almost impossible for any publisher as response to traditional digital advertising is in decline.
+We all know that living off banner ads is almost impossible for any publisher, as response to traditional digital advertising is declining.
 Brands are looking for innovative ways to reach consumers and these tailored experiences and “Native Advertising” as they're sometimes called are the latest trend.
 If you read a story in an online (and often offline) magazine or blog, how do you know what and who brought this content to life?
 Did someone pay for this story to appear?
-Does it matter?
+Does it matter to you?

 Native Advertising can take many forms.
 Some more sophisticated than others but at the end of the day, a brand paid for this content to be published.
 We as consumers have the right to know that.
 Those “From around the web” links that appear in many mainstream outlets such as People Magazine and CNN are actually paid links, not editorial recommendations.
 When Marie Claire did a story on how girls really like football it was of course paid for by the NFL.
 Even the respected Atlantic had to apologize after the Church of Scientology sponsored an article which was not marked as such.